College of Science START Orientation

 - Visit the OSU New Student Programs and Family Outreach website to confirm your enrollment and register for virtual START (orientation).

 - As you finish step 1, you will be granted access to the COS START Experience through which you will learn more about the college, majors and experiential learning opportunities.
-The COS START Experience will be available December 3, 2021 - January 2, 2022 and is self-paced.
+The COS START Experience is self-paced.

 - Once you complete the COS START experience modules, you will be provided instructions about how to connect with your advisor.
-You’ll get a chance to meet with them remotely one-on-one, ask any questions, and plan out your fall term courses.
+You’ll get a chance to meet with them remotely one-on-one, ask any questions, and plan out your courses in the upcoming term.

-- Once you have completed your advising meeting, you’ll be able to sign up for a remote registration session with the Peer Advisors to register for Fall term classes.
+- Once you have completed your advising meeting, you’ll be able to sign up for a registration session with the Peer Advisors to register for your classes.

 Student Resources